exercism/cpp/exercises/practice/atbash-cipher/.docs/instructions.md

 # Instructions

-Create an implementation of the atbash cipher, an ancient encryption system created in the Middle East.
+Create an implementation of the Atbash cipher, an ancient encryption system created in the Middle East.

 The Atbash cipher is a simple substitution cipher that relies on transposing all the letters in the alphabet such that the resulting